DaveBitter/graduation_internship/log.md

 # Graduation Internship ViriCiti

+## Week 19

+### What did I do?

+This week I worked on the notifications for the most part.
+I needed to get the user's past received notifications to show in the app.
+For this I hooked my native server up to an other project by ViriCiti called Broker.
+I had to do some back-end work to do this.
+This was the final step for the app.
+We can now go to Beta with selected customers from ViriCiti on Android. iOS will follow next week.

+### For who/what did I do this?

+I did this to tie up loose ends.
+The internship is nearly done and I want to deliver this product to customers.
+I managed to keep on the right track during the past five months and this is the perfect way to end the intership/

+### What went well/not so well?

+Everything went very well.

 ## Week 18

 ### What did I do?

 This week I continued on fixing bugs and fixing one major point of the app.
 I fixed the notifications for the most part.
 It now works!
 You will receive incident notifications on your device when they trigger.
 This is a major part of the app and I now finally working.
+I worked on my report for the rest of the time.

 ### For who/what did I do this?